-Here’s the thing… you don’t have to just get donuts through a drive through and suffer with bad side effects to enjoy a treat every now and then!
+Here’s the thing… you don’t have to just get donuts through a drive-through and suffer from bad side effects to enjoy a treat every now and then!
 Donuts are easier to make than I realized, and when you combine the right flavors, they’re the perfect way to satisfy your sweet tooth, and your fall pumpkin cravings!

 These Paleo Pumpkin Donuts are basically my dream treat that I wish I would’ve had all those years ago, studying for finals into the wee hours of the morning.
 Maybe I don’t recommend eating them at night anymore or quite as excessively as I used to, but they’re a great treat to indulge in, or bring along to a party!

 The Ingredients You Need For These Paleo Pumpkin Donuts

 Coconut flour helps keep these donuts grain free, and absorbs moisture.
 There is no good swap for coconut flour for these donuts.

 Seeing as these donuts are also AIP and nut free, tigernut flour is the other flour present.
 Though this is all I’ve tested these with, you can also try almond flour if tolerated or cassava flour… I just can’t guarantee the same results.